 This research focuses on presenting a formal specifcation of TEE APIs by leveraging Maude, to support formal analysis and verification of TEE applications.

-In this research, we aim to develop a framework that leverages "UNSAT" information from previous BaB-based verification processes to improve the integration of the Branch-and-Bound technique with incremental verification, which allows for SOTA BaB-based verifiers to support incremental verification with minimal modifications
+In this research, we aim to develop a framework that leverages "UNSAT" information from previous Branch-and-Bound (BaB)-based verification processes to improve the integration of the BaB technique with incremental verification.
+The proposed framework enables SOTA BaB-based verifiers to support incremental verification with minimal modifications while improving verification performance.